-The Turkish economy has been subject to significant increases in inflation in recent years which might continue (including at elevated levels).
-In 2020, the annual consumer price index ("CPP") inflation rate was 14.6% and domestic producer price inflation was 25.2%, reflecting primarily an increase in food, energy and commodity prices (including due to the depreciation of the Turkish Lira).
-In 2021, the CPI inflation rate rose to 36.1%, reflecting primarily an increase in the prices of food, energy, consumer durables and transportation, which increases resulted from the depreciation of the Turkish Lira, the impact of disruptions in supply chains, the rise in government-administered prices and the reopening of the Turkish economy from COVID-19-related restrictions.
-In 2022, the CPI inflation rate was 64.3% and the domestic producer price inflation rate was 97.7%, with inflation then declining to 38.2% and 40.4%, respectively, for the twelve months ended June 2023 (it should be noted that this is the official inflation rate whereas other analysts have published different rates, in some cases significantly higher than the official rate), again reflecting significant increases in the prices of food, energy and imported products.
-On 4 May 2023, the Central Bank published an inflation report indicating an inflation forecast of 22.3%, 8.8% and 5.0% in 2023, 2024 and 2025, respectively.
-While the Bank's management expects inflation to remain steady or slightly decline in the remainder of 2023, inflation might continue at an elevated, or even higher, pace due to potential higher food inflation (in part due to droughts, wildfires, logistics obstacles and other supply side challenges), cost push factors (where sellers pass along increasing costs to their customers) and/or worsening inflation expectations.
-In addition, high inflation levels in Türkiye since 2022 matched with reduced policy rates have resulted in a de-linking of market interest rates in Türkiye from Central Bank rates since market participants set borrowing and lending rates on broader market conditions, including expectations regarding inflation.
+The Turkish economy has been subject to significant increases in inflation in recent years, which might continue (including at elevated levels).
+In 2021, the CPI inflation rate rose to 36.08%, reflecting primarily an increase in the prices of food, energy, consumer durables and transportation, which increases resulted from the depreciation of the Turkish Lira, the impact of disruptions in supply chains, the rise in government-administered prices and the reopening of the Turkish economy from COVID-19-related restrictions.
+In 2022, the CPI inflation rate was 64.27% and the domestic producer price inflation rate was 97.72%, reflecting significant increases in the prices of food, energy and imported products as well as recent increases in interest rates and VAT and other consumption taxes.
+In 2023, the CPI inflation rate was 64.77% and the domestic producer price inflation rate was 44.22%, also reflecting significant increases in the prices of food, energy and imported products.
+In addition, high inflation levels in Türkiye since 2022 matched with policy rates below the inflation rate have resulted in a delinking of market interest rates in Türkiye from Central Bank rates since (subject to certain regulatory caps that expired on 10 May 2024) market participants set borrowing and lending rates on broader market conditions, including expectations regarding inflation.
+As of 31 March 2024, CPI reached 68.50% compared to 64.77% as of 31 December 2023, mainly due to the pass-through effect from the depreciation of the Turkish Lira and rising food and other prices.
+As of May 2024, annual CPI rose to 75.45%, mainly driven by the increases in the price of food and non-alcoholic beverages, utilities, household equipment, transportation and hotels and restaurants.
+The Bank's management expects inflation to decelerate starting from June 2024 with favourable base effects.